-Following this approach to the development is very useful also when one has to implement a particular algorithm in Python, so as to check its correctness according to different kinds of input that can be used to run the algorithm itself.
-A plausible test to check the correctness of the algorithm introduced in this lecture notes is presented in Listing 9.
 It is possible to use such tests function in order to test the contains\word code with different kinds of input values and related expected results.
-For instance, Listing 10 shows the test code, the code of the algorithm presented in this lecture notes, and some checks done by running the test code (and thus the algorithm itself) with different input values.
-The result of the various checks are printed on screen by using the Python function print().
+For instance, Listing 10 shows the test code, the code of the algorithm presented in this chapter, and some checks done by running the test code (and thus the algorithm itself) with different input values.
+The result of the various inspections is printed on screen by using the Python function print().

-''' def test contains word(first word, second word, bib entry, expected): result = contains word(first word, second word, bib entry) if expected == result: return True else: return False def contains word(first word, second word, bib entry): contains first word = first word in bib entry contains second word = second word in bib entry if contains first word and contains second word: return 2 elif contains first word or contains second word: return 1 else: return 0 print(test contains_word("a", "b", "abcd", 2)) print(test contains word("a", "b", "acde", 1)) print(test contains word("a", "b", "cdef", 0)) '''
+'''

+def test contains word(first word, second word, bib entry, expected):

+result = contains word(first word, second word, bib entry)

+if expected == result:

+return True

+else:

+return False

+def contains_word(first word, second word, bib entry):

+contains first word = first word in bib entry

+contains second word = second word in bib entry

+if contains first word and contains second word:

+return 2

+elif contains_first_word or contains_second_word:

+return 1

+else:

+return 0

+Three different test runs

+print(test contains word("Shotton", "Open",

+'''